Do I Have to Have Another C&P Exam If My Claim is Denied

-The first thing you should do if you are dissatisfied with the Notice of Decision on your VA disability claim is to contact a law firm that specializes in VA disability claims appeals.
-While almost all VA disability claims are prepared and filed by veterans themselves, lawyers can and do get involved in appeals and their fees are usually paid when you get a favorable ruling and an award of compensation benefits.
+If you are dissatisfied with the Notice of Decision on your VA disability claim, you should contact a law firm specializing in VA disability claims appeals.
+While almost all VA disability claims are prepared and filed by veterans themselves, lawyers can and do get involved in appeals.
+Their fees are usually paid when you get a favorable ruling and an award of compensation benefits.

-A veterans disability claims appeal attorney will be able to review your claims file and resulting decision with an eye towards corrections that can be made, or holes in evidence that need to be filed, in order to give the VA sufficient factual basis to grant your claim or increase your disability rating.
+A veterans’ disability claims appeal attorney will be able to review your claims file and resulting decision with an eye towards corrections that can be made.
+They may also identify holes in evidence that need to be filed to give the VA a sufficient factual basis to grant your claim or increase your disability rating.

 Your appeals attorney may send you to a specialist to get more information and evaluation needed to support your appeal.
-Likewise, the VA may request another C&P exam during the appeal process when they feel they need additional information.
-This is not a penalty for an appeal, just part of the process of evaluation.
+Likewise, the VA may request another C&P exam if they need additional information during the appeal process.
+This is not a penalty for an appeal, just part of the evaluation process.
 Also, the VA may request a fresh evaluation of a condition that is likely to have changed, for better or worse, since the prior C&P.

 Can I improve the results of my C&P exam?

-If the C&P examiner didn’t thoroughly do their job, you can request a second C&P exam, but it may make the most sense to have an independent medical examiner.
-This isn’t about shopping around for an opinion that you like, its about getting a complete evaluation of all of the necessary information.
-Hopefully a more thorough examination will result in an improvement of the VA disability claim decision, on appeal if not initially.
+If the C&P examiner didn’t thoroughly do their job, you could request a second C&P exam, but it may make the most sense to have an independent medical examiner.
+This isn’t about shopping around for an opinion that you like; it’s about getting a complete evaluation of all of the necessary information.
+Hopefully, a more thorough examination will improve the VA disability claim decision on appeal, if not initially.

 Is it possible to appeal the results of a C&P exam?

 Keep in mind that a C&P examination is one step in the process of collecting information that the VA will use to evaluate your VA disability claim application.
-The better the information they receive, the more likely they will render a decision that is appropriate in view of your service-connected disability.
-The VA isn’t perfect, but the appeals process allows for the correction of many types of errors, including C&P exam findings that might not be as thorough as they could have been.
+The better the information they receive, the more likely they will render an appropriate decision given your service-connected disability.
+The VA isn’t perfect, but the appeals process allows for correcting many types of errors, including C&P exam findings that might not be as thorough as they could have been.

 If you believe that the VA improperly denied your disability claim, or underrated your disability, whether because of a C&P exam report or other reasons, see if Veterans Law Group can help.
 Veterans Law Group has handled thousands of veteran disability claim appeals; it is all that they do.